 What is a whiplash injury?

 The term whiplash injury refers to the bodily damage and injuries during the process where the neck or cervical spine suddenly moves backward and forward and whiplash injury is often associated with motor vehicle accidents where a person’s motor vehicle is struck from behind by another vehicle.
-Neck injuries (cervical spine) often arise with or without shoulder injuries (especially in the trapezius area).
+Neck injuries (cervical spine) and spinal cord injuries often arise with or without shoulder injuries (especially in the trapezius area).
 Complaints regarding an injury to the lower back are also widespread.